Second-Order Assortative Mixing in Social Networks: Seeking Possible Explanations

 \subsection{Clustering Coefficient}

 We also examined whether the second-order assortative mixing is a consequence of the clustering behaviour observed in many social networks, where one's friends are also friends of each other.
-This is quantified by the clustering coefficient, $C_i$, which is defined as $C_i =\frac{e_i}{k_i(k_i-1)/2}$, where $k_i$ is the degree or the number of neighbours of node $i$, the denominator $k_i(k_i-1)/2$ is the maximum possible connections between the neighbours, and $e_i$ is the actual number of connections between them~\cite{watts99}.
+This is quantified by the clustering coefficient, $C_i$, which is defined as $C_i =\frac{e_i}{k_i(k_i-1)/2}$, where $k_i$ is the degree of node $i$ and $e_i$ is the number of connections between the node's neighbours~\cite{watts99}.
 The average clustering coefficient, $\langle C\rangle$, is the arithmetic average over all nodes in the network.
-Comparison of $\langle C\rangle$ with either ${\cal{R}}_{avg}$ or ${\cal{R}}_{max}$ in Table\,\ref{table:networks} and Fig.\,\ref{fig:C-R} shows that high values of the second-order assortative coefficients occur for both high and low values of clustering coefficient.
-For example, while the {\tt Scientist} network has high clustering coefficient and high second-order assortative coefficients, the {\tt Secure Email} network has low clustering coefficient and high second-order assortative coefficient.
-On the other hand, the {Internet} has an average clustering coefficient higher than the two email networks, but the Internet's second-order assortative coefficients are the lowest.
+Comparison of $\langle C\rangle$ against ${\cal{R}}_{avg}$ and ${\cal{R}}_{max}$ in Table\,\ref{table:networks} and Fig.\,\ref{fig:C-R} shows that high values of the second-order coefficients occur for both high and low values of clustering coefficient.
+There is no correlation between them.

-Fig\,\ref{fig:c-k} reveals that the {\tt Scientist} network and the \texttt{Secure email} network are fundamentally different not only in the average clustering coefficient but also in the relation between clustering coefficient and node degree.
-Yet they have similar high values of ${\cal{R}}_{avg}$ and ${\cal{R}}_{max}$.
-In contrast, the {\tt Scientist} network and the \texttt{metabolism} exhibit similar values for the average clustering coefficient, but their ${\cal{R}}_{avg}$ and ${\cal{R}}_{max}$ values are significantly different.
-This suggests that the second-order assortative mixing is something quite unexpected, particularly considering the work on the hierarchical organisation of complex networks~\cite{Dorogovtsev02a,Ravasz03}.
+Figure\,\ref{fig:c-k} reveals that the {\tt Scientist} network and the \texttt{Secure email} network are fundamentally different in the relation between clustering coefficient and node degree, yet they have similar ${\cal{R}}_{avg}$ and ${\cal{R}}_{max}$.
+Whereas the {\tt Scientist} network and the \texttt{Metabolism} exhibit very similar clustering coefficient properties, but their second-order coefficients are significantly different.